lemerv/Salesforce-Kanban-Explorer/README.md

 ## Quick Start

 1. **Install the latest package** from the [releases page](https://github.com/lemerv/Lightning-Record-Explorer-Suite/releases)
-2. **Add Kanban Explorer** to your Lightning page using the App Builder
+2. **Add LRES Kanban Explorer** to your Lightning page using the App Builder
 3. **Configure basic properties** (card object, grouping field, and card fields)
 4. **Save and activate** your page to start using your kanban board!